 Targeting unique ad sources optimizes the sale of inventory using several definable parameters.
 You define your traffic and price it according to any combination of: countries, regions, localities; operating system and device characteristics, and network connectivity, etc. Targeting is all about merchandising and managing the inventory, not the ads.

 When creating an ad source with ONE by AOL: Mobile, you can select the price point at which inventory should be sold on our platform.
-The ONE by AOL Mobile algorithm automatically matches the best ad source to your available inventory.
+Our algorithm automatically matches the best ad source to your available inventory.
 No more fussing with ranking, prioritizing, countries, regions, demographics and the like; we take care of all that for you.

 Ad Source Tiers